Friday Lovebox – a spectacle, a dream of glitter and cycle shorts, trapezes of hot food, alcohol and endless music.

 Running to see Sza, we later realised that she had actually been half an hour late for her set so we hadn’t missed out and still captured her perform like the angel she is before her microphone was turned off due to major overrunning (we wouldn’t have complained).
 Supermodel, Love Galore, Broken Clocks and The Weekend were sang and free-styled to perfection.

 “They told me I had to do four songs and get the f**k off!”

 Mid-sentence, the soulful singer was cut off by a security guard guiding her off the stage to a chorus of chanting boos from the crowd, who were keen for another song.
-She was sporting a slightly strange but quirky combination of grey sweatpants and a corset-like white top which added to the martyr like tone in her speaking voice.
-Her hair was wild, unruly yet beautiful and the perspiration on her face was a result of both of the traffic she had to endure on her way there as well as the vitality in her performance.
-Both during the Kendrick Lamar backing track, which she rapped along to, as well as her own ballads, she danced around the stage with vigour, keeping the audience engaged.
+She was sporting a slightly strange but quirky combination of grey sweatpants and a corset-like white top which added to the seductive tone in her speaking voice.
+Her hair was wild and beautiful and the perspiration on her face was a result of both the traffic she had to endure on her way there as well as the vitality in her performance.
+Both during the Kendrick Lamar backing track which she rapped along to and her own tunes, she danced around the stage with vigour, keeping the audience engaged.